Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

-Before embarking on the computation of (multi-)loop integrals, it is preferable to have a database of loop integrals, where already existing results are listed and linked to the associated literature reference.
+Before embarking on the computation of (multi)loop integrals, it is preferable to have a database of loop integrals, where existing results are listed and linked to the associated literature references.
 Until recently, such a database did not exist. \textsc{Loopedia}~\cite{Bogner:2017xhp} attempts to fill this gap, though it is not limited to bibliographic information.
-The description field of each record can hold any kind of textual information (e.g. links to software).
-In addition, arbitrary files can be uploaded, for example Fortran programs or Maple worksheets.
-The database can not only be searched, but new entries can also be submitted and are then reviewed by the \textsc{Loopedia} administrators.
+The description field of each record can hold any kind of textual information (\eg links to software).
+In addition, arbitrary files can be uploaded, for example, Fortran programs or Maple worksheets.
+Not only can the database be searched, but new entries can also be submitted and are then reviewed by the \textsc{Loopedia} administrators.

-Integrals in the database are generally associated with their underlying graph.
+Integrals in the database are generally associated with their underlying graphs.
 In the case of non-trivial numerators, linear combinations, or a set of integrals in a topology, the reference is indexed by the scalar integral of the topology.
 In this context, a topology is defined as a fixed set of propagators and external lines with fixed mass assignments.
 Tensor integrals are intentionally not covered.
 In legitimate cases, they can be added as an additional entry for the scalar integral of the same topology by providing the additional information in the description box of the submission.